-August 13, 2019 Update: We have confirmed the remaining 2019 TF-CBT Training dates and locations as listed below.
+January 16, 2020 Update: We are working on confirming dates and locations for 2020 TF-CBT Trainings as listed below.
+Any trainings with specific dates are confirmed.
+TBD means the date is not confirmed.
 Please note that the TF-CBT Trainings listed are open only to contracted clinicians within the local health plan provider network in the state where the training is being held.
 Please see Who May Attend below for additional attendance criteria.

 To be added to the TF-CBT Email Notification List for your state, please read the Who May Attend section of the training information below.
 If you meet all of the criteria and would like to be added to the email notification list for your state, then email firstname.lastname@example.org with a Subject or body text of “Add to TF-CBT Email Notification List for [state from list above].”
 You will receive an email when registration opens for a training in your state (about a month before the training).

 Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) is an evidence-based treatment for children and adolescents impacted by trauma that includes participation by their parents or caregivers.
 Research shows that TF-CBT successfully resolves a broad array of emotional and behavioral difficulties associated with single, multiple and complex trauma experiences.

 Only clinicians who meet all of the following criteria are eligible to attend:

 Please review the information available at the program developers' website, https://tfcbt.org, for details about the TF-CBT evidence-based treatment model and criteria for national certification.
 See https://tfcbt.org/training/ for other TF-CBT Training opportunities outside of our organization if you do not meet the criteria above.

 - Participants will identify and discuss the rationale and benefits of the use of this trauma-specific treatment intervention for children and families experiencing post-traumatic stress and other emotional / behavioral impacts of significant adverse events.